IgorBerman/elasticsearch-spark-offline/README.md

 ## Is it production ready? - Almost, you should test yourself

 ## How it works:
-It takes spark rdd, and for each partition creates local elasticsearch index within same jvm when number of shards is 1.
-Then it bulk uploads partition data to this local index and snapshots it.
+1. It takes spark rdd, and for each partition creates local elasticsearch index within same worker jvm with number of shards == 1
+2. Bulk uploads partition data to this local index and snapshots it
-Then it uploads snapshot to destination under where shard data should be located.
-Then it creates empty index with final number of shards and snapshots it too(done on driver).
+3. Uploads snapshot to destination under where shard data should be located.
+4. Creates empty index with final number of shards and snapshots it too(done on driver)
-Then it uploads metadata of the last snapshot to destination.
-Thus data of snapshot is created from rdd and metadata of snapshot is created on driver.
+5. Uploads metadata of the last snapshot to destination.
+Thus data of snapshot is created from rdd and metadata of snapshot is created on driver

 ## How to use
 Check test for full example, in general you configure different parts of pipeline that will create and upload snapshot and use spark context to process it,e.g.